 It’s a process, though.
 You need to be patient with yourself as you grow and learn.
 It’s OK to start at your comfort level.
 Maybe jumping in headfirst isn’t the best idea.
 There are a lot of alternatives that will allow you to dip slowly into the pool of travel.
-Maybe a tour group is good for you (I actually run tons of tours perfect for new travelers), or maybe you should travel with friends.
+Maybe a tour group is good for you (I actually run tons of tours perfect for new travelers), or maybe you should travel with your friends.
 Whatever it is, you need to get out on the road first!

 Many things will happen to you while you travel — some good, some bad, some in-between.
 No matter what, though, if you aren’t open to the experience, you will always be longing for home.
 You’ll have a miserable time and won’t be able to enjoy the cultures you are in.

 As you adapt, you learn the Ying to adaptability’s Yang: patience.
 It’s a vital travel skill that walks hand in hand with adaptability.
 After a life in Boston and NYC, I developed a lack of patience.
 It’s a fast-moving city, and we have no time for distractions.
 So when I first started traveling, I was frequently annoyed.
 I wanted people to get out of my way — I had things to do and see.